tapanther/Tritan/docs/Prophesy.md

 *Quatern VIII*

 I.
-He who wil have Þe government of Þe great cope
+By Þe crumbled gate a terrible choice wil come to be made
-Wil be prevail’d upon to perform sev’ral deeds
+Þat to fire and ashe Þey wil consign Þe entire city
-Þe twelve red ones who wil come to soil Þe cloÞ
+Come suddenly Þe terror wil be great
-Und’r murder, murder wil come to be perpetrat’d
+As to becloud Þe whole quality of Þe Sun

 II.
-Þe city of liberty made servile
+Tears, cries and laments, howls, terror
-Made Þe asylum of profligats and prostitutes
+Heart inhuman, cruel, black and chilly
-Malicious plot and machination
+A great realm wil be left desolat’d
-No heart wil be so hardy as not to tremble
+Who wil want to put Þe innocent ones to Þe fire

 III.
-Some of Þose most lett’r’d inne celestial facts
+No pease agreed upon wil be kept
-Wil be condem’d by Þe barbarous masses
+Þe serpent wil put to deaÞ every man
-Punish’d by Edict, hunt’d, like criminals
+Inne pease and truce, interpret’d opposite Þeir meaning
-And put to deaÞ wherev’r Þey wil be found
+He wil do much Þrough seductive means

 IV.
-Þe change wil be very dificult
+Oh, what a hideous calamity draws near
-City and provinse wil gain by Þe change
+Too late and boÞ Þe flowers wil be lost
-Sworde, pease, under one divine word
+Inne an instant a great scatter’d flame wil leap up
-Pease and plenty, dust and ashe
+Þis deed wil be debat’d for a long time